Krull–Schmidt theorem: Proof

 Proving existence is relatively straightforward: let S be the set of all normal subgroups that can not be written as a product of indecomposable subgroups.
 Moreover, any indecomposable subgroup is (trivially) the one-term direct product of itself, hence decomposable.
 If Krull-Schmidt fails, then S contains G; so we may iteratively construct a descending series of direct factors; this contradicts the DCC.
 One can then invert the construction to show that all direct factors of G appear in this way.

 The proof of uniqueness, on the other hand, is quite long and requires a sequence of technical lemmas.
 For a complete exposition, see.

 Remark

 The theorem does not assert the existence of a non-trivial decomposition, but merely that any such two decompositions (if they exist) are the same.

 Remak decomposition

 A Remak decomposition, introduced by Robert Remak, is a decomposition of an abelian group or similar object into a finite direct sum of indecomposable objects.
 The Krull–Schmidt theorem gives conditions for a Remak decomposition to exist and for its factors to be unique.

 Krull–Schmidt theorem for modules

 If $E \neq 0$ is a module that satisfies the ACC and DCC on submodules (that is, it is both Noetherian and Artinian or – equivalently – of finite length), then $E$ is a direct sum of indecomposable modules.
 Up to a permutation, the indecomposable components in such a direct sum are uniquely determined up to isomorphism.

+Goro Azumaya generalised this, showing that if a module has a (possibly infinite) decomposition into strongly indecomposable modules, then this decomposition is unique up to a permutation and isomorphism.
+A module is strongly indecomposable if its ring of endomorphisms is local.
+Any such module is indecomposable, but the converse is not true, as witnessed by the ring of integers viewed as a module over itself.
+Indecomposable injectives and indecomposable modules of finite length are strongly indecomposable, as are indecomposable projective modules over semiperfect rings.

 In general, the theorem fails if one only assumes that the module is Noetherian or Artinian.